 I know that so many couples have had their original wedding celebrations impacted this year and many now just want to be married and not wait until things settle down, and I naturally understand this.
 The good news is whether you want to host a micro wedding now and party with a larger wedding reception later, or you simply want to plan a micro wedding and then begin married life together, I can help with both!
 Pop over to my micro wedding page for all the details!

 I’ve been running a blog series all about planning a smaller wedding, and have already shared a couple of the major benefits of planning this style of wedding.
 Firstly there are potential cost-saving benefits that will positively impact your wedding budget.

 Secondly, the wedding planning stages are likely to be more enjoyable and thirdly that you’ll get to spend more time with your guests on your wedding day.

 A micro wedding offers flexibility

 Did you also know that planning a micro wedding means you’re likely to have much more freedom with how you personalise your day?
-At One Curious Dream, our team of wedding planners always tell our clients that you should plan ‘your day, your way’ and this is just as important when planning a micro wedding, if not, more so!
+I always tell my wedding planning clients that you should plan ‘your day, your way’ and this is just as important when planning a micro wedding, if not, more so!